willbpayne/ps239t-final-project/README.md

 2. **Airbnb_Discriminating_Words.Rmd**: Conducts discriminating words analysis on neighborhood descriptions between New York (61 neighborhoods) and San Francisco (42 neighborhoods).
 3. **Airbnb_Wordcloud.Rmd**: Creates wordclouds of description text for a given Airbnb city.

+Note: #2 and #3 draw heavily on code written by Rochelle Terman for the [PS239T course](https://github.com/rochelleterman/PS239T) at UC Berkeley in Fall 2015.

 #### Results

 1. **Presentation.key:** Keynote presentation summarizing project, methods, and results.